This primer explains the ins and outs of Amazon Advertising, from the different ad types to best practices and more.

 - Best practices for ad creation on this platform

 What is Amazon Advertising?

-We’re going to guess that you’ve likely seen Amazon ads before.
-When searching for a product on Amazon, you’ll often see a few “sponsored” items at the top of your results.
+We’re going to guess that you’ve seen an Amazon ad before.
+When searching for a product on the globally recognized e-commerce and streaming site, you’ll often see a few “sponsored” items at the top of your results.